aws/aws-toolkit-azure-devops/docs/TESTPLAN.md

 test every code path, but to make sure we can:

 -   Connect to AWS at all/create clients that work
--   Instance and fixed credentials both work
+-   fixed credentials and fixed credentails with assume roals both work
 -   Any task that does heavy build/filesystem work is tested more heavily here (Lambda, Cloudformation, and beanstalk tasks)
 -   Anything that relies on the real environment is tested (like the aws shell script task or the powershell scripts)